Stuycs-K/finalproject-10-shek-lawrence/DEVLOG-Lawrence.md

 ### 2025-05-24 - Modified Encoding
 - appended random blocks to end of block schematic
 	- file bytes don't always fill entire cube

+### 2025-05-25 - Worked on fixing decode
+- removed duplicate block in blocks.txt file, which could have been causing problems
+	- added --bytes option to know when to stop decoding